thespis-rs/thespis_impl/README.md

 ## TODO

-- todo, ActorBuilder should probably take &mut self in the setters...
 - switch to tracing. for logging and metrics.
 What is the perf impact?
-- abstract channels (can pharos benefit as well)

 ### Tests
 - tests for processing messages concurrently when the future of handle doesn't need to access state.